-Arizona ranks 29th among states and provinces with markers in this database.
+Arizona ranks 31st among states and provinces with markers in this database.
 Arizona is a state in the United States of America located in the American Mountains.
 It is also in the Southwest region.
 Arizona is some 114 thousand square miles in size with a population of around 7.2 million people.
 The state is divided into 15 counties and all of them have entries in this database.
-In Arizona we have discovered historical markers in 162 cities and towns lying in 189 different ZIP Codes.
+In Arizona we have discovered historical markers in 169 cities and towns lying in 198 different ZIP Codes.

-Getting back to Maricopa County, the first marker added to the database from there, Quijotoa, was added April 10, 2008. in Sikul Himatk.
-The last one submitted was uploaded on April 19, 2022, and is titled Arizona's First Zoo, in Phoenix.
-The earliest marker erected in Maricopa County that we have listed was erected in 1930.
-It was Lt.
-Frank Luke, Jr., found in Phoenix on February 17, 2010.
+Getting back to Pima County, the first marker added to the database from there, Quijotoa, was added April 10, 2008. in Sikul Himatk.
+The last one submitted was uploaded on April 19, 2022, and is titled Ajo Train Depot, in Ajo.
+The earliest marker erected in Pima County that we have listed was erected in 1908.
+It was The Grotto at San Xavier del Bac, found in Tucson on June 11, 2015.

 There is no organization in charge of erecting official historical markers state-wide in Arizona today but the Arizona Development Board was once responsible for erecting the familiar brass plaques in the shape of Arizona.
 We have 34 of their markers in the database.